postmanlabs/labs-docs/v6/postman/collections/sharing_collections.md

 ### Sharing as a file

-Collections can be downloaded as a JSON file which you can share with others, with or without signing in through your Postman account.
-You can share collections anonymously, but it is strongly recommended to sign in to your Postman account when uploading collections.
-This will let you update your existing collection, make it public, or delete it later.
+You can download collections as a JSON file to share with others, with or without signing in to your Postman account.

+You can share collections anonymously, but we strongly recommended you to sign in to your Postman account when uploading collections.
+When you're signed you can update your existing collection, make it public, or delete it later.

 Learn more about [exporting and importing collections](/docs/postman/collections/data_formats), and the differences between collection formats [v1 and v2](http://blog.getpostman.com/2015/06/05/travelogue-of-postman-collection-format-v2/){:target="_blank"}.